 Our volunteer services and charitable donations primarily benefit programs and services for those who reside in the regions outlined below.

-- MAINE: Hancock, Kennebec, Lincoln, Penobscot, Sagadahoc, Waldo, Washington
+- MAINE: Hancock, Kennebec, Knox, Penobscot, Sagadahoc, Somerset, Washington

 - NEW HAMPSHIRE: Grafton, Hillsborough, Merrimack, Sullivan

 Nonprofits should propose support that will benefit a distinctive project or initiative, rather than support for general operations.
 Requests should be clearly defined, stating how support will make measurable positive impact.
 The amount requested should be within the scope of the project or the number of people who will benefit.

 Our approach to community giving favors proposals that: